Alisafa60/airo-wave/README.md

 > A mobile app for optimizing health management with real-time enviromental data.
 >
-> This App seamlessly integrates user profiles, medical history, symptom tracking, and real-time environmental data.
-Harnessing the power of machine learning and continuous refinement through user input, it offers actionable insights tailored to individual well-being
+> This app combines user profiles, medical history, symptom tracking, and real-time indoor and outdoor environmental data with heatmap visuals.
+It uses AI analysis to offer personalized recommendations.

 ### User Stories
 - As an individual with respiratory problems, I need to monitor and receive real-time alerts about the air quality of my current location and those I plan to visit.